 Canada frets over rising coronavirus cases as schools start to reopen

-OTTAWA, Sept 8 (Reuters) - Canada is seeing a worrying increase in the number of people infected with the coronavirus as schools across the country are starting to reopen, a top medical official said on Tuesday.
+OTTAWA, Sept 8 (Reuters) - Canada is seeing a worrying increase in the number of people infected with the coronavirus as schools across the country start to reopen, a top medical official said on Tuesday.

-Chief Public Health Officer Theresa Tam said an average of 545 new cases had been reported daily over the last week, up from around 300 in July.
+Chief Public Health Officer Theresa Tam said an average of 545 new cases had been reported daily over the past week, up from about 300 in July.

 "This is concerning and I want to underscore that when cases occur, including in schools, it is a reflection on what's happening in the community," she told a briefing.
 "This week is a really critical week."

-Several of the 10 provinces have started to reopen schools this week for the first time since March after investing millions in added protections.
-Quebec, which welcomed back pupils last month, has already reported several cases.
+Several of the 10 provinces have started to reopen schools this week for in-person learning for the first time since March after investing millions in added protections.
+Quebec, which welcomed back pupils last month, has already reported a number of cases in schools.

 Tam noted that the increase in infections was concentrated among younger adults and cited the risk posed by private functions and family gatherings.